fkautz/zt.dev/content/posts/gvisor-shared-base-experiments.md

 - Seventeen experiments, three layers: the raw Linux primitive, gVisor's `MemoryFile` internals, and real `runsc` on real KVM.
 All runnable from the published code.
-- Shared-base restore is a measured 5.5x physical-memory flatten (Pss against a paired no-base baseline, N=8, through the runsc CLI).
+- Shared-base restore is a measured 5.5x physical-memory flatten (measured by PSS against a paired no-base baseline, N=8, through the runsc CLI).
 KVM only.
-- Snapshot restore beats cold start about 24x in wall time and 14x in CPU for a real ADK agent, on both KVM and systrap.
+- Snapshot restore sharply reduces ADK agent startup on both KVM and systrap, including about 24x lower wall time and 14x lower CPU on KVM.
 - A parked agent costs about 248 KiB beside one shared base, versus about 81 MiB for a full checkpoint.